Tuesday, March 05, 2024

 • Post the stories up around the classroom, and do a gallery walk.
 Students then go back to their tables and vote on the best story.

 In my experience, the success of each method of feedback varies depending on the character of the class.
 I’ve had some classes where students had a lot of laughs standing up and reading their stories to the class, and some classes where students reacted with horror to the idea of being asked to read their stories to the class.
-Use your own judgement.
+Use your own judgment.

 I don’t give a lot of grammar feedback on the stories, because I view them as primarily a fluency and creativity exercise.
 But I collect them after the class finishes, and try to write a short little personalized message to each student to show them I had read and appreciated the story. (e.g. “Excellent story Ha.
 This made me laugh.
 I liked the part where…”).